 High Performance Training

-Since that time, the Olympic Oval's short and long track programs have grown to more than 150 athletes and employ more than 10 speed skating coaches (full and part time).
+Since that time, the Olympic Oval's short and long track programs have grown to more than 150 athletes and employ more than 10-speed skating coaches (full and part-time).
 Oval Program athletes range in performance starting at provincial team level up to national team level.

 Athletes from around the world (Canada, Argentina, Australia, Austria, Belarus, Belgium, Columbia, China, Denmark, Estonia, Finland, France, Germany, Great Britain, Greece, Israel, India, Japan, Kazakhstan, Korea, Latvia, Netherlands, New Zealand, Norway, Mongolia, Poland, Sweden, Switzerland, United States and Ukraine) have trained in the Olympic Oval speed skating programs.

-The Olympic Oval short and long track programs continue to be leaders in sport development and research.
+The Olympic Oval short and long track programs continue to be leaders in sports development and research.
 Athletes in this program have had tremendous success in setting world records, Provincial Winter Games, Canada Winter Games, winning medals at Olympics, World Championships, World Cups, and qualifying for National teams.

 Training at the Olympic Oval

 The Olympic Oval is one of the best speed skating training facilities in the world.
 Even after 30 years, the ice, the expertise, the staff, all make it the "go-to" destination for international speed skating teams.